tkemberli/dailyUpdater/README.md

 # dailyUpdater
-A shell script to updating one of my reports
+A shell script for updating one of my reports